With guided and self-guided tour options, choose how you experience the landscape, spirit, and history of Wanuskewin.

 • Access to seasonal offerings (e.g., snowshoes in winter)

-• Daily Dance Presentations (available May 1st to September long weekend)
+• Daily Dance / Music Presentations (available May to September long weekend)

-Guided tours and self-guided visits must be booked at least two weeks in advance.
+Guided tours and self-guided groups must be booked at least two weeks in advance.
 Complete the form below to secure your spot.

 Book Now